Drone29/cpp-argparser/readme.md

 Cannot be applied to `hidden` arguments
 * `required()` - make `optional` or `mandatory` argument `required`.
 Cannot be applied to `hidden` arguments
-In that case, an optional number (not less than 1) of parameters can be passed by the caller
 * `choices(choices,...)` - adds a list of possible valid choices for the argument.
 Applicable only to arithmetic types and strings

 There are also some useful const methods for arguments: